Question: I am an international student. Can I apply to the PT Program?

 Question: What type of degree do I need to apply to the PT Program?

 Answer: Applicants must have a four year baccalaureate degree and a minimum of a second class standing (70%+) from a recognized university.
-In addition, applicants must have completed a full year credit course in introductory psychology and courses with substantive content in statistics, human anatomy and physiology at the undergraduate level.
+In addition, applicants must have completed a half year credit course in psychology, statistics, human anatomy and physiology at the undergraduate level.
 No preference is given to applicants who have studied in any particular University program and no preference is shown to applicants with any particular level of training (i.e. undergraduate vs. graduate degree).
 Place of residence, location of undergraduate university, and full time vs. part time status are also not selection criteria.